 If you are bringing currency with a value corresponding to more than NOK 25,000 to or from Norway, you must notify Norwegian Customs.
 If you fail to notify, you will be fined 20 per cent of the entire amount or reported to the police.

 It is permitted to bring currency of a value of more than NOK 25,000 to and from Norway, but this has to be declared before travelling.
 There is no tax on the amount.
 The rule applies to Norwegian and foreign notes, coins and other means of payment (e.g. gift cards).

-The amount is declared by completing a declaration form and submitting this to Norwegian Customs:
+The amount is declared by completing the declaration form and submitting two copies of the form to Norwegian Customs:

-- When leaving Norway: submit the form to the nearest customs office from where you are travelling from, for instance at the airport before departure.
+When leaving Norway: submit two copies of the form to the nearest customs office from where you are travelling from, for instance at the airport before departure.

 When travelling to Norway: go through the red channel upon arrival and submit the two copies of the form there.

 For more information, contact your nearest customs office or call our Information Centre on phone no. +47 22 86 03 12.